 - Explain how season will go

-- o April / May / June
+- April June

 - Practice/game times

 - Expectation of parents

-- o On-time to and FROM practice
+- On-time to and FROM practice

-- o Give notice if cannot attend a game
+- Give notice if cannot attend a game

 - Arrive 30 min. before games

-- o Reinforce what is learned at practice
+- Reinforce what is learned at practice

-- o Recognize that coach is coach
+- Recognize that coach is coach

 - Keep it positive

 - Expectation of kids (same as in the classroom)

 - o Do best

 - o Listen

 - Respect

 - Come prepared shin guards for all practices and games, shoes tied, enough water, warm / cool enough clothes (parents will help with this for youngest kids)

 - Identify parent helper if don't have co coach or assistant coach

-- o Help with practices setting up next drill or running drill
+- Help with practices setting up next drill or running drill

 - Set up snack schedule

-- o Do game reminders
+- Do game reminders

-- Help with kids' warmups before games while you set up field and coordinate with other coach...
+- Help with kids warmups before games while you set up field and coordinate with other coach...